Frequently Asked Questions

 For a full list of official student groups and activities, click here.

-The Argyle International Airport is located about fifteen minutes from campus and is serviced by regional carriers, including Liat and SVG Air as well as Caribbean Airlines and Air Canada.
-Air Canada flies direct from Toronto and Caribbean Airlines flies direct from New York City.
+The Argyle International Airport is located about fifteen minutes from Trinity’s campus and is serviced by regional carriers, including Delta, American Airlines, and SVG Air as well as Caribbean Airlines and Air Canada.
+Delta flies direct from Atlanta, American Airlines flies direct from Miami, Air Canada flies direct from Toronto, and Caribbean Airlines flies direct from New York City.
 Other international flights are routed first through nearby Barbados before making a connection to St. Vincent.
+Upon arrival on St. Vincent, a welcoming committee from Trinity will pick you up for the short 15-minute drive to campus.

 Yes!
 We frequently host “From an Insider” webinars where we have an alum as a guest.
 This is a great way to ask questions and have them answered live in a group setting.
 If you prefer a one-on-one conversation, just reach out to admissions and they will connect you with a graduate.